Kawakawa, Moerewa and Ōtiria get multi-million dollar schemes to prevent devastating floods

 When council staff started investigating the cause of the ongoing floods around 2017, kaumātua Murray Armstrong showed them how water used to flow down the valley - and how that had changed since roads, the railway and bridges were built.
 This was confirmed by computer modelling of how water would flow if those man-made barriers were removed.

-At Te Rito Marae, where the Ōtiria-Moerewa Spillway, a 900-metre-long spillway - the Ngapipito Culvert - which will divert water overflowing from Ōtiria Stream across the valley into Waiharakeke Stream, was formally opened, kaumātua Perry Hati said while the marae never flooded, it was saddening to stand on the marae deck and watch the surrounding land and homes flood.
+At Te Rito Marae, where the Ōtiria-Moerewa spillway, a 90m-long spillway - the Ngapipito culvert - which will divert water overflowing from Ōtiria Stream across the valley into Waiharakeke Stream, was formally opened, kaumātua Perry Hati said while the marae never flooded, it was saddening to stand on the marae deck and watch the surrounding land and homes flood.

-It had been designed to handle a one-in-100-year event, plus an extra 20 percent to allow for climate change.
+It had been designed to handle a one-in-100-year event, plus an extra 20% to allow for climate change.

 Hati said with two recent heavy rain events it was obvious that the scheme was already working as there was no flooding during those rains.
 He said it was pleasing that the authorities were finally listening to the locals, who had in depth knowledge of what was causing the flooding issues.

-Hati paid credit to MP Shane Jones, who took the time to speak to the locals about what was needed then push for the spillway to be built with government funding.
+Hati paid credit to Minister for Regional Development and NZ First MP Shane Jones, who took the time to speak to the locals about what was needed then push for the spillway to be built with government funding.
 And all the locals were crossing their fingers hoping that the schemes fulfil their promise.

 Nearby resident Kathy Wilcox said the spillway would keep her property safe from the floods, but more work was needed, particularly on the other side of Pokapu Rd to prevent more flooding there.